fleetdm/fleet/docs/Configuration/configuration-files/README.md

 A deadline in the form of `YYYY-MM-DD`.
 The exact deadline time is at 04:00:00 (UTC-8).

-Hosts that belong to no team and are enrolled into Fleet's MDM won't be able to dismiss the Nudge window once this deadline is past.

 Requires `mdm.macos_updates.minimum_version` to be set.

 - Default value: ""